 Window 7?

+Great strides to continue the development of Windows 7, the future successor to the controversial views, even from the viewpoint of marketing and development of minor points compared to the mere functioning of the operating system.
 According to the latest rumors, confirmed unofficially by Microsoft, the seventh version of OS with icons made in Redmond will continue the road taken by his predecessor and will be offered in different versions, six, to be precise.
+The entry level should consist of Windows 7 Starter, designed specifically for Netbook and characterized by the ability to run more than three applications simultaneously, as well as improve access network reduced and limited to the local environment.

+The Home Basic version should follow in the footsteps of the Vista Media Center, with the possibility of shared access to the Internet and to witness a gradual shift of the PC to the concept of entertainment appliance to use.
 With Windows 7 Home Premium will have full access to all features of the new operating system, including the Aero interface support, while the Professional version appears directed towards the use hobby, thanks to the many features of network management in domain and support of protocols for data encryption.

 At the top of the range will have Windows 7 Enterprise and Ultimate, with even more advanced features of Professional, especially in respect of large networks and based on Windows 2008 Server, in addition to the presence of systems of data protection for devices storage of internal and external to the PC through the BitLocker technology.
+At this time, despite the ridda of information available, has not been provided certain information on a possible release date of the new Microsoft operating system or any possible hint to those who should be the prices of individual versions.

 Windos Vista VS windows XP